 Procedure:

-• Safety First: Ensure you have the necessary safety equipment, including a harness and sturdy ladder.
+Safety First: Before a flat roof repair, ensure you have the necessary safety equipment, including a harness and sturdy ladder.

-• Document Findings: Take photos and notes of any damage you find.
-This documentation will be helpful for assessing repair needs and costs.
+Document Findings: Take photos and notes of any damage you find.
+This documentation will be helpful for assessing flat roof repair needs and costs.

 2. Clean the Roof Surface

-Before you can repair any damage, you need to clean the roof surface thoroughly.
+Before you can start flat roof repair, you need to clean the roof surface thoroughly.
 Debris and dirt can interfere with the repair process and compromise the quality of your work.

 Tools Needed: